-The Director of College Counseling is Laney Smith, and our College Counselor is Amy Cole.
+The Director of College Counseling is Kathleen Miller.
 The college counseling office primarily works with juniors and seniors and their families to help them plan and execute college applications.
 They also coordinate the school's administration of college admissions-related testing, such as the PSAT.
-The Counselor also works closely with the Registrar to maintain official transcripts for students.
+The Counselor also maintains records related to college admissions.